aws/aws-lc/util/backport/README.md

 python3 -m unittest testing.test_engine
 ```

-Covers the pure helpers: the line filters, source file selection, branch ordering,
+Covers the pure helpers and the decision logic: the line filters, source file
+selection, branch ordering, reading the model's reply, the per-branch verdict table,
+and the guards that stop an empty or truncated read from clearing a branch.
+No
-and reading the model's reply.
-No checkout or credentials needed.
+checkout or credentials needed.

 ### Replay bench